emaste/CIS-Benchmark/Services.markdown

 #### Impact:
 Because <code>RPC</code>-based services rely on <code>rpcbind</code> to make all connections with incoming client requests, <code>rpcbind</code> must be available before any of these services start

 #### CIS Controls:
 Version 7

+9.2 Ensure Only Approved Ports, Protocols and Services Are Running Ensure that only network ports, protocols, and services listening on a system with validated business needs, are running on each system.

+## 2.2.5 Ensure NIS Server is not enabled

+#### Profile Applicability:
+* Level 1 - Server
+* Level 1 - Workstation

+#### Description:
+The Network Information Service (NIS) (formally known as Yellow Pages) is a client-server directory service protocol for distributing system configuration files.
+The NIS server is a collection of programs that allow for the distribution of configuration files.

+#### Rationale:
+The NIS service is inherently an insecure system that has been vulnerable to DOS attacks, buffer overflows and has poor authentication for querying NIS maps.
+NIS generally has been replaced by such protocols as Lightweight Directory Access Protocol (LDAP).
+It is recommended that the service be disabled and other, more secure services be used

+#### Audit:
+Run the following command and verify there is no output:
+<pre><code># grep nis_client_enable /etc/rc.conf</code></pre>

+#### Remediation:
+Remove the following line from <code>/etc/rc.conf</code> to disable <code>NIS</code>:
+<pre><code>nis_client_enable="YES"</code></pre>

+#### Notes:
+Additional methods of disabling a service exist.
+Consult your distribution documentation for appropriate methods.

+#### CIS Controls:
+Version 7